logo

 How is an ulnar collateral ligament injury diagnosed?

-Dr. Dunn reviews your medical records and asks about your symptoms, including when your elbow pain started, what it feels like, and if it’s worse during some activities, like when you lift your arm above your head or try to throw something.
+The team reviews your medical records and asks about your symptoms, including when your elbow pain started, what it feels like, and if it’s worse during some activities, like when you lift your arm above your head or try to throw something.

-Dr. Dunn examines your elbow joint, looking for bruising, swelling, and redness.
+The team examines your elbow joint, looking for bruising, swelling, and redness.
 He gently presses on your elbow joint and the surrounding skin to pinpoint sensitive spots.
 He assesses your joint’s stability and range of motion.

 How is an ulnar collateral ligament injury treated?